 - 3.1 RESERVES.
 An important metric of HRSD's financial flexibility is its liquidity position as measured by available cash and investments.
-Setting a minimum liquidity position for known risks and obligations will provide funding in emergency or other unexpected situations as they arise.
+Setting a minimum liquidity position for known risks and obligations helps provide funding in emergency or other unexpected situations as they arise.
 The reserves represent an earmarking, for budgetary and Policy purposes, of cash and liquid investments (current and non-current).
 These reserves are in addition to existing reserves required by the Trust Agreements, if any, and any funds earmarked for debt service, capital improvements or budget carryover amounts. - 3.1.1 General Reserve.
 HRSD will maintain sufficient liquidity to ensure adequate working capital for HRSD's operations.
 These funds are intended to help HRSD cover unanticipated expenses that cannot be paid from the current fiscal year's budgetary resources.
 Liquidity will be determined in terms of Days Cash on Hand and Adjusted Days Cash on Hand.
-Adjusted Days Cash on Hand at the end of a fiscal year may not be less than 270.
-HRSD will target Adjusted Days Cash on Hand to be below 365 days.
+Adjusted Days Cash on Hand at the end of a fiscal year should not be less than 270 days or greater than 365 days.